canalplus/rx-player/README.md

 });
 ```

-From the ``v3.0.0-rc6`` onward.
-You can also perform your own [custom build](./doc/api/custom_builds.md) with only the features you need to reduce the file size.
+You can now also perform your own [custom build](./doc/api/custom_builds.md) with only the features you need to reduce the file size.

 ## Your questions